microsoft/onnxruntime/docs/performance/device-tensor.md

                      ONNX_TENSOR_ELEMENT_DATA_TYPE_FLOAT));
 ```

-A [single file sample](https://github.com/ankan-ban/HelloOrtDml/blob/main/Main.cpp) can be found on github which shows how to manage and create copy and execution command queues.
+A [single file sample](https://github.com/ankan-ban/HelloOrtDml/blob/main/Main.cpp) can be found on GitHub which shows how to manage and create copy and execution command queues.

 ### Python API